-I have below a video on a unique variation of the Cable Crossover exercise, which is a single joint exercise that targets the chest and requires a cable machine.
+Check out this video which features a unique variation of the Cable Crossover exercise, a single joint exercise that targets the chest and requires a cable machine.

 While I recommend you spend 90% of your time and energy in the gym using multi-joint, compound exercises, I think using the cable crossover as a finishing exercise can help you burn out and breakdown your chest muscle (pectoralis major + minor).
 Whether you are trying to build muscle, or lose fat, breaking down a given muscle when you workout forces your body to burn extra calories after the workout to aid in tissue repair.
 You will also feel your core working intensely because the core must stabilize the body in an upright posture while handling the weight.

 Cable Crossover: 5 Tips on Proper Form & Technique